 Australian researchers found that if mother rats consumed junk food while they were pregnant and nursing, the babies had resulting changes to their brain chemistry, leaving them more susceptible to a junk food addiction later in life.

-After the morning sickness of the first trimester, my cravings ranged from broccoli (very garlicky and stir-fried only) to raspberries (even better with frozen custard!) and by the end of my pregnancy, my go-to snack were s’mores with dark chocolate and mini marshmallows.
-Of course, I tried to behave myself, and once I was diagnosed with gestational diabetes, I had to find new ways to satisfy my cravings.
+After my first trimester morning sickness, my cravings ranged from broccoli (very garlicky and stir-fried) to raspberries (even better with frozen custard!) and by the end of my pregnancy, my go-to snack were s’mores with dark chocolate and mini marshmallows.
+Of course, I tried to behave myself, but once I was diagnosed with gestational diabetes, I had to find new ways to satisfy my cravings.

 Here are some tips I’ve found for battling those cravings:

 I share my dessert with my husband or a friend instead of demolishing it myself.

 When baking, I try to use more nutritious substitutes like applesauce, Greek yogurt or even avocado to replace the fat in recipes.

 When I crave soda, I drink sparkling water (bonus points for yummy flavors like lemon-lime or blackberry!)

 A thick, blended smoothie hits the spot when I’m in the mood for a milkshake.

 Above all, I try to eat healthfully as much as I can, so one or two small indulgences don’t throw me overboard.